-Yardsmart: Organic fall decor
+Yardsmart: Creating organic fall decor

 Repurpose, recycle, reuse, is the mantra of today’s decor.
 When you decorate for autumn with organic elements that can later be repurposed, you get double the value.
 All over America, it’s the season of gourds and Indian corn, both highly useful raw materials that can yield art projects and seed for next year’s garden.
 The key is knowing what to buy now and how to exploit the second harvest next year.